jjwall/jjwall.github.io/writings/blog/2025/reclaiming-my-scottish-soul.md

 And yet, the tree continued to light up.
 Eight generations.
 Nine generations.
 Ten generations.
 Eleven generations… TWELVE generations.

 The Mormon man’s mind was blown.
-“I have never seen this in my entire life working here at The Family Center.”
+“I have never seen this in my entire life working here at The Family Tree Center!”

 Eventually the “Wallace” name became cryptic as it morphed into its Middle-English variant.
 And yet, sure enough, there he was, my great, great (…add a few more greats!) grandfather, Sir John Wallace—the full-bloodied brother of Sir William Wallace who co-led the Scottish Rebellion and met a similar fate by the hands of the English having been captured, gutted, disemboweled and crucified, and killed not unlike Sir William—all for the sake of Freedom.

+A quote Mel Gibson speaks as Sir Great Uncle William in Braveheart resonates deeply with me:
+> "Every man dies, not every man really lives."

 The following is the opening lines of a poem by the minstrel Blind Harry titled, The Wallace:

 Taken from The Gutenberg Project, please see: [The Gutenberg Project Archives on William Wallace and Robert the Bruce](https://www.gutenberg.org/files/49580/49580-h/49580-h.htm).

-<b>(ChatGPT) Modern-English Translation</b>:
+<b>Modern-English ChatGPT Translation</b>:

+> <b>The Opening Lines of The Wallace by Blind Harry</b><br>
-> Our ancestors, whose tales we ought to read,
+Our ancestors, whose tales we ought to read,
 And hold in mind their noble, worthy deeds,
 We let slip away through sheer laziness,
 And always turn to other business.<br><br>